-Goodwill arising on the acquisition of non-controlling interest in subsidiary £'000
+Goodwill arising on the acquisition of non controlling interest in subsidiary £'000

-€'000

-Cost

-At 1 January and 31 December 2014 381
+Cost At 1 Janua ary and 31 December 2015 381

-The goodwill balance relates to the acquisition of non-controlling interests in the ECM business.
+The goodwill balance relates to the acquisition of non-controlling interests in the Capital Markets division.

-There has been no impairment in the value of the asset, as the business continues to generate profits and positive cash flows (note 2) and is forecast to do so for the foreseeable future.
+There has been no impairment in the value of the asset, as the business continues to generate profits and positive cashflows (note 2) and is forecast to do so for the foreseeable future.